Sathyaish/Bookyard/README.md

 # How do I launch the application?

-The client application provides a login dialog box.
-The user logs in with the user name **Sathyaish** and password **FooBar**.

-> Since this application was written to illustrate the use of the Kotlin programming language only, its features have been kept to a bare minimum.
-There is no way to create a new user.

 The client application makes a secured Web request, i.e. an HTTPS POST request to the server at the end-point **/login**.
 The client packages the user name and password in a Json Web Token (JWT) that is signed with the client's *application secret*.